- Subject area: Medicine

-This degree will prepare you for a rewarding working life as a foundation doctor in the NHS and your career beyond.
-Our course is structured over five years to allow you to acquire knowledge, clinical skills and professional attitudes within an integrated spiral curriculum.
+This MBBCh degree, which we call ‘C21’, will prepare you for a rewarding working life as a foundation doctor in the NHS and career beyond.
+C21 is structured over five years, to allow you to acquire knowledge, clinical skills and professional attitudes within an integrated spiral curriculum.
+This means you will continually build on what you learn.
 Our aim is to produce great clinicians who understand people and the environment in which we live.

-The programme emphasises the importance of learning science in the clinical context, and the central place of the patient in a doctor’s work.
+C21 emphasises the importance of learning science in the clinical context, and the central place of the patient in a doctor’s work.
 We firmly believe that patients are at the heart of medical education and as such you will be introduced to patients from the first year.
-You will learn about common medical conditions from real patients, as well as their doctors, in authentic and impressively equipped facilities.
+You will learn about common medical conditions from real patients, as well as their doctors, in authentic and impressively-equipped facilities.

-- A cutting-edge spiral curriculum based on evidence gathered from across the world
+- An innovative spiral curriculum based on evidence gathered from across the world.

 - A smooth transfer into the first year of your career as a doctor.